Harmonia: Mythology

 Mythological narratives surrounding Harmonia are deeply intertwined with those of her husband, Cadmus.
 Harmonia is commonly acquired by Cadmus as his bride in two different ways.
 In the version of the myth where Harmonia was born to Zeus and Electra on Samothrace, she was either given to Cadmus or carried off by him after he was initiated into the island's mysteries.
 In the version of the myth where she is the daughter of Aphrodite and Ares, Zeus gifted her to Cadmus upon his founding of Thebes and the completion of his eight-year servitude to Ares after he slew a dragon sacred to the god.

 The wedding of Harmonia and Cadmus was attended by all the gods.
 Many gifts were lavished upon the couple, most notably a peplos and a necklace (ὅρμος) wrought by Hephaestus.
 Common versions of the myth claim that Hephaestus created the necklace because he was angered by his wife, Aphrodite's, affair with Ares, and vowed to curse any children born of the union.
 Other traditions claim that the necklace and peplos were instead gifted by Athena, Aphrodite, or Cadmus's sister Europa, who had received them as a gift from Zeus.
 The necklace, commonly referred to as the Necklace of Harmonia or the Necklace of Eriphyle, was famed for bringing misfortune upon all those who wore it.
 This misfortune primarily fell upon queens and princesses of Thebes.
 Although no undisputed description of the Necklace exists, it is usually described in ancient Greek passages as being of beautifully wrought gold and inlaid with various jewels, typically emeralds.

 Hyginus gives another version of the story.
 According to him, the thing which brought ill fate to the descendants of Harmonia was not a necklace, but the peplos "dipped in crime", given to Harmonia by Hephaestus and Hera.

 When Cadmus was expelled from Thebes, Harmonia accompanied him.
 The pair went to Illyria to fight on the side of the Enchelii, and conquered the enemy.
 Cadmus then became king of the Illyrians.
 However, he was turned into a serpent soon afterwards.
 His transformation may have been related to the ill fortune which clung to him as a result of his having killed the sacred dragon; one day he remarked that if the gods were so enamored of the life of a serpent, he might as well wish that life for himself.
 Immediately he began to grow scales and change in form.
 Harmonia, seeing the transformation, stripped herself and begged the gods to share her husband's fate.
 As she was embraced by the serpent Cadmus in a pool of wine, the gods took pity, granted her request, and transformed her.
 The couple was sent to Elysium.

 Harmonia was closely associated with Aphrodite Pandemos, an aspect of Aphrodite that personified order and civic unity.
-She was also associated with the Roman goddess Concordia.